What is SAP S/4 HANA? A User Guide to S/4 HANA

 A Step Above ECC

-You’ve probably already heard, but SAP plans to cut off support for ECC by 2025.
+You’ve probably already heard, but SAP plans to cut off support for ECC by 2027 (with extended maintenance until 2030, and a “maintenance commitment” from SAP to 2040).
 Luckily for those involved in the supply chain space, S/4HANA includes components from ECC like Materials Management (MM), Production Planning (PP), Sales and Distribution(SD), and Warehouse Management (WM), so there’s no worry about losing those.
 In addition, S/4HANA also offers newer and embedded components that were either not included with ECC or were stand-alone modules and had to be integrated, like Production Planning and Detailed Scheduling (PP/DS), Extended Warehouse Management (EWM), and Demand-Driven Replenishment (DDR).
 All in all, S/4HANA promises to be an improvement when it comes to boosting supply chain optimization.

 Enhancing the 5 C’s